outfox/fennecs/www/misc/Roadmap.md

 Pull Requests especially welcome (please open an issue first to discuss the feature or bugfix you're planning to work on so your work gets the appreciation and attention it deserves).

 ### Q4 2024
-::: details `1.0.0` First Stable Release
+::: details `1.0.0` Stable Release
-- End of Beta
+- 🎉 End of Beta
-- Documentation "feature complete" (every aspect explained)
+- *(maybe)* Code-Signed NuGet Package
-- continue Short-Term Roadmapping (until 1.5.0)
+- Documentation "feature complete" (every API feature explained)
-- beginning Long-Term Roadmapping (for 2.0.0)
+- Short-Term Roadmap (until 1.5.0)
-- (maybe) code signed package
+- Long-Term Roadmap (for 2.0.0)
 :::

 ::: details `0.8.0+` Demos & Publicity (🦊help wanted)